Header image courtesy of Sushi Yonjugo

 Kitcho, 3/F, M88, Wellington Place, 2–8 Wellington Street, Central | (+852) 2884 0388

-A rather new addition to the omakase scene, Sushi Kou is a great place to hang out with friends for a laughter-filled evening.
-The chefs at Sushi Kou honed their skills at Kitcho (mentioned above), so there are similarities between the two restaurants, such as a choice of three menus starting from $1,180 and an outdoor balcony to relax in.
+Sushi Kou is a great place to hang out with friends for a laughter-filled evening.
+If Sushi Kou feels familiar, it’s because the chefs honed their skills at Kitcho (mentioned above), so there are similarities between the two restaurants, such as a choice of three omakase menus starting from $1,380 and an outdoor balcony.

-The chefs are easy to talk to and their dishes are a modern interpretation of classics that are perfect for the camera.
-Their Ankang fish liver sushi is served with a teddy-shaped biscuit for you to gobble up in one bite, but they are most famous for their decadent minced toro roll, which is served with a massive sheet of gold leaf, making it the most Instagram-worthy dish of the evening!
+Sushi Kou’s chefs are easy to talk to and their dishes are a modern interpretation of classics that are perfect for the camera.
+For example, the ankang fish liver sushi is served with a teddy bear-shaped biscuit for you to gobble up in one bite, but they are most famous for their decadent minced toro roll, which is served with a massive sheet of gold leaf, making it the most Instagram-worthy dish of the evening.

 Sushi Kou, 6/F, Aura on Pennington, 66 Jardine’s Bazaar, Causeway Bay | (+852) 2529 0080

-Hidden away in a nondescript corner of Wan Chai, Sushi Jun is one of our favourite places to go for a splurge-worthy meal.
-Not only are the chefs here talented, but they are also adept at making sure to share their knowledge with customers whenever they serve up a piece of sushi, such as why they chose that particular fish and the special properties of it.
-One of their famed inventions is the botan ebi dumpling, where the chef deshells gorgeous and plump shrimps, slicing along the body to flatten it like a piece of the dumpling skin.
-The shrimp innards are then charred to elevate its rich umami flavour and blended with their homemade sushi rice.
-The rice mixture is then balled up and placed in the middle of the flattened shrimp, which is then folded across the rice to mimic a dumpling!
+One of their famed inventions is the botan ebi dumpling, where the chef de-shells gorgeous, plump shrimps, slicing along the body to flatten it like a piece of dumpling skin.
+The shrimp innards are then charred to elevate the rich umami flavour and blended with homemade sushi rice.
+The rice mixture is then balled up and placed in the middle of the flattened shrimp, which is then folded across the rice to mimic a dumpling.

 Sushi Jun, 3/F, Tung Chiu Commercial Centre, 193 Lockhart Road, Wan Chai | (+852) 3708 8198